jo0411s/jo0411s/README.md

 ## 👋 introduction
 Hello!
 I am Minjeong Jo, Welcome to my profile!

-● from Korea.<br>
+● from Korea.

+<div align=right>

+<img src="https://github.com/user-attachments/assets/72bc6904-6fa6-4d37-bc1e-036e6490208e" width="100">

+</div>

 ● a first-year student at Chung-Ang University's Department of Art and Technology.<br>
 ● I am a student who has many things I like and want to do.<br>
 ● My hobbies are drawing, writing, and playing games.<br>
 ● I am interested in game planning and production.
 I would like to have a job in a related field in the future.<br>

-<div align=right>

-<img src="https://github.com/user-attachments/assets/72bc6904-6fa6-4d37-bc1e-036e6490208e" width="100">

-</div>

 <br>